-The $P_k$ form a discrete quantum measure; i.e., they are Hermitan, positive semidefinite and sum to the identity operator $1$.
-This is the natural quantum generalization of a discrete probability measure.
+The $P_k$ form a discrete quantum measure; i.e., they are Hermitian, positive semidefinite, and sum up to the identity operator $1$.
+This is the natural quantum generalization of a discrete probability measure, a collection of nonnegative numbers that sum up to 1.
 (In more abstract terms, a discrete quantum measure is a simple instance of a so-called POVM, but the latter notion is not needed for understanding the main message of the paper.)

-Thus a quantum measurement device is characterized formally by means of a discrete quantum measure.
-To go from detection events to measured numbers one needs to provide a scale that assigns to each detection element $k$ a real or complex number (or vector) $a_k$.
-We call the combination of a measurement device with a scale a quantum detector.
-The statistical responses of a quantum detector define the \bfi{statistical expectation}
+A quantum measurement device is characterized formally by means of a discrete quantum measure.
+To go from detection events to measured numbers, one needs to provide in addition a scale that assigns to each detection element $k$ a real or complex number (or vector) $a_k$.
+We call the combination of a measurement device with a scale a \bfi{quantum detector}.
+We say that the detector \bfi{measures} the \bfi{quantity}